We’re working to convert all our water-repellent finishes to non-fluorinated versions by 2024.

 Water repellency doesn’t just keep you comfortable.
 In extreme conditions, it can also offer critical, life-saving performance features.
 To achieve this, many apparel manufacturers create gear that’s been coated with water-repellent treatments, which helps moisture bead up and roll off the outer fabric and membrane layers.
 And to ensure it keeps you warm and dry, they rely on fluorinated chemistries.
 Historically, these finishes have been made using per- or polyfluorinated chemicals, which contain fluorine, an incredibly effective water repellent.
-(There are thousands of these kinds of chemistries, each with subtly different molecular structures and fairly similar functions.
-At Patagonia, we use “PFC” as our blanket abbreviation.)

 But fluorine impacts everything it touches and trickles all the way down.
 According to the EPA, the manufacturing of “forever chemicals” harms human and animal health, accumulating in us through air, water and food.
 And thanks to their nearly indestructible bond, these chemicals can also persist in our environment for thousands of years.

 That’s why we have spent significant time, energy and dollars to find the best PFC- and PFAS-free alternatives without sacrificing performance and durability.
 (PFAS, which stands for per and polyfluoroalkyl substances, is the latest terminology to encompass this wide class of chemicals.
 We use the more recognizable “PFC-free,” but if your Patagonia gear is PFC-free, it’s also PFAS-free, PFOS-free and PFOA-free.)